Libyan Desert Glass

 Amber is not a mineral, but fossilized tree resin, which has been appreciated for its color and natural beauty since Neolithic times.
 Much valued from antiquity to the present as a gemstone, amber is made into a variety of decorative objects.
 Amber is used in jewelry.
 It has also been used as a healing agent in folk medicine.
 There are five classes of amber, defined on the basis of their chemical constituents.

 Amber is considered a solar stone, bringing warmth, healing, and life force.
-It is famously used for teething necklaces for babies (though effectiveness is debated), based on the belief that succinic acid released by the warmth of the skin provides natural pain relief.
+In many traditions it is believed to carry the energy of the sun and ancient life, making it a powerful talisman for vitality, protection, and transformation.
+It is famously used in teething necklaces for babies (though scientific evidence for effectiveness is debated), based on folk belief that succinic acid released by body warmth provides natural relief.
+In healing practices, amber is associated with the sacral and solar plexus chakras, and is used to draw out pain and negative energy, transmuting it into positive, healing light.

 Yellow, orange, brown, rare blue/green